Continuing Education Activity

 Vitamin D supplementation may help with sperm motility.

 It may not be unreasonable to suggest that a couple with a male infertility factor consider a trial of treatment with one of the "unproven" therapies if no better treatment alternative is immediately available.
 This will buy time, and there is very little harm done even if they don't work.
 A pregnancy may develop just from waiting.
 Some of the treatments for them to consider would include clomiphene (with or without tamoxifen), aromatase inhibitors, and antioxidants (including coenzyme Q10 and L-carnitine).
 The treatments should be presented as possible fertility aides for which there may be some evidence of efficacy.
 The couple should be informed of the available data and allowed to decide for themselves.
 They should not have unrealistic expectations about the efficacy of any of these remedies.

 Know who to refer infertile couples to in your community for reproductive endocrinology assistance as well as ART and IVF with ICSI.
-It is helpful to know the cost of these services in your community so patients can be informed.
+It is helpful to inform patients of the cost of these services in your community.

-Do not be afraid to discuss adoption as a reasonable alternative to expensive fertility treatments.
+Do not be afraid to discuss adoption as a reasonable alternative to expensive and potentially futile fertility treatments.

 Summary of the Initial Evaluation of a Patient with Male Factor Infertility

-If the workup shows mild or moderate sperm abnormalities without any obvious cause, consider discussing some of the optional treatments as noted earlier.
+- If the workup shows mild or moderate sperm abnormalities without any obvious cause, consider discussing some of the optional treatments as noted earlier and summarized below.